On Sept. 27, 2024, Hurricane Helene hit the Southeastern U.S. with historically heavy rain and wind.

 So, after a contract modification, we replaced all the gearing and refurbished the thrust bearings and backstops.

 The contract to repair the remaining six runs through 2026.
-Thanks to our recently added second shift and new Kapp Niles Gear Profile Grinding Machine ZP 24 in combination with our two other Kapp Niles grinders, we’ll be making all the needed new gearing in-house before pulling the old gearboxes from Huxtable, thus cutting down on total repair time while ensuring the highest quality.
+Thanks to our recently added second shift and new Kapp Niles Gear Profile Grinding Machine ZP 24 in combination with our two other Kapp Niles grinders, we’ll be making all the needed new gearing in-house before pulling the remaining old gearboxes from Huxtable, thus cutting down on total repair time while ensuring the highest quality.

 “Work like this reminds me of why we chose industrial gearboxes as our life’s work,” said AGW President Jack Conway.
 “Everyone in our company understands and values the contribution our work makes to the lives and livelihoods of our fellow citizens.”